Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Results

 \subsubsection{With Random Forest:}

-We evaluate pixel classification with a random forest using general VFMs (SAM, SAM2, DINOv3) and domain-specific VFM (PathoSAM for PanNuke, otherwise $\mu$SAM) features (Fig.~\ref{fig:pixel_classification_results}).
+We evaluate pixel classification with a random forest using general VFMs (SAM, SAM2, SAM3, DINOv3) and domain-specific VFMs (PathoSAM for PanNuke, KRONOS for CRC and HBM, otherwise $\mu$SAM) features (Fig.~\ref{fig:pixel_classification_results}, Tab.~\ref{tab:pixel_class}).
 See Sec.~\ref{sec:pix} for further methodology.
 Random forests are trained on $10^2$, $10^3$, $10^4$, and $10^5$ pixels, respectively.
 Each training is repeated 25 times (5 folds, 5 repeats per fold).
 The U-Net is trained on the full training set 5 times.
-Training times for random forest correspond to fitting the training set (on CPU).
+Training times for the random forest correspond to fitting the training set (on CPU).
 Inference time is the average over images in the test set.
-For U-Net, the training time is reported until convergence (on GPU), using early stopping with a patience of 10 epochs.
+For the U-Net, the training time is reported until convergence (on GPU), using early stopping with a patience of 10 epochs.
 Inference time is measured as before.

-As expected, the U-Net achieves the highest quality for most datasets, as it benefits from end-to-end training with a large labeled dataset.
-Its requirement for such data makes it impractical for sparse or limited annotations.
-In contrast, the VFM-based approaches demonstrate a clear advantage in low-data regimes.
-They outperform ilastik's features in most cases, with the exception of PanNuke.
-Among VFMs, the domain-specific one generally performs best, DINOv3 worst.
-Note that $\mu$SAM was not trained on data similar to Planari, hence it is not specific for that application.
-Furthermore, training of the random forest is much faster than the U-Net, enabling interactivity.
-See the Appendix for qualitative results (App.~\ref{app:quali}) and ablation of feature upsampling strategies (App.~\ref{app:anyup_results}).